 - Using our training program to deconstruct and challenge elements of the dominant mental health model that may reinforce stigma and oppression.

 Continuing to Lead the Way

 Use of a culturally responsive and equity lens in our work continues every day.
-We actively evaluate client care, staff intersecting identities and accountability, and organizational processes and training.
+We actively evaluate client care, staff education and training and clinic operational processes.

-To increase the diversity of the mental health workforce, we have established Hamm Horizons Fellowship Internships.
-We offer culturally responsive in-services and trainings, and we connect with culturally specific organizations for referrals.
+To support the increase the diversity of the mental health workforce, we have established Hamm Horizons Fellowship Internships.
+We offer culturally responsive in-services and trainings, and we connect with culturally specific organizations to share and support referrals.